JeffersonLab/jaws/README.md

 ## Topics and Schemas

-The alarm system state is stored in three Kafka topics.
+The alarm system state is stored primarily in three Kafka topics.
 Topic schemas are stored in the [Schema Registry](https://github.com/confluentinc/schema-registry) in [AVRO](https://avro.apache.org/) format.
 Python scripts are provided for managing the alarm system topics.

 | Topic | Description | Key Schema | Value Schema | Scripts |
 |-------|-------------|------------|--------------|---------|